clokep/clokep.github.io/content/articles/new-blog-serving-the-content.rst

 The most exciting part!
 Getting a domain!
 I used `gandi.net`_, it was recommended to me by Florian_ as "awesome, but a bit expensive".
-I liked that they actually said *exactly* what I was getting by registering a domain through them.
+I liked that they actually explain exactly_ what I was getting by registering a domain through them.
 Nowhere else I looked was this explicit.

 Once you get your domain you'll need to set up your CNAME_ record to forward to wherever you're serving your content.
 I found it pretty interesting that gandi